 Construction continues at XXXX University – where I have been serving as a Teaching Assistant in OMF since September of 2016 - for a new hospital targeted to open its doors within the next five years.
 I look forward to being one of the first oral surgeons to operate in the new facilities and subsequently dividing my time between the hospital and the university, teaching and practicing OMF.
 This is what I crave most, the fullest, constant, lifelong immersion in OMF.
 There is an excellent need in Saudi Arabia for highly trained OMF surgeons for various reasons, not the least of which is a very high rate of traffic accidents which often result in incredibly challenging cases for us.

 My orientation towards OMF is that of social service, and I see OMF Surgery as about public health, as part of a concern for general oral health.
-Many people arean area of my responsibility as a citizen of the country, as a human being, and in need of oral surgery in Saudi Arabia.
+Many people are in need of oral surgery in Saudi Arabia.
 I will always consider this an area of my responsibility as a citizen of the country, as a human being, and most of all, as a dedicated oral health care professional.
 Thus, after completing your program and returning to the KSA, I will be building upon the ties that I have already developed and working more extensively alongside or in collaboration with the Saudi Ministry of Health; helping to make oral surgery more available to the masses of ordinary Saudis as well as guest workers and other foreigners living in the Kingdom.